krateoplatformops/oasgen-provider/cheatsheet.md

    kubectl create namespace gh-system
    ```

-2. Store your OAS as a ConfigMap: (in this example, we use a sample OAS for GitHub repositories stored in `samples/cheatsheet/assets/repo.yaml` of this repository)
+2. Store your OAS as a ConfigMap: (In this example, we use a sample OAS for GitHub repositories stored in `samples/cheatsheet/assets/repo.yaml` of this repository)
    ```bash
    kubectl create configmap repo --from-file=samples/cheatsheet/assets/repo.yaml -n gh-system
    ```